moldovancsaba/doneisbetter/11_documentation_update.md

 - [x] Update release notes
 - [x] Create documentation update log

+## Next Steps
+1. Continue updating documentation as Phase 3 tasks are completed
+2. Add detailed documentation for the remaining UI improvements
+3. Update deployment log after next deployment
+4. Document KPI calculation improvements once implemented

 ## Note
-This update was performed as part of the UI modernization phase completion.
-All documentation now reflects the current state of the project as of 2025-05-22T10:32:49.456631+02:00.
+This update was performed as part of the Phase 6 navigation improvements.
+All documentation now reflects the current state of the project as of 2025-05-24T02:52:45.789Z.

+## Version History
+- Initial documentation update log: 2025-05-22T10:32:49.789Z
+- Updated with navigation improvements and system documentation: 2025-05-24T02:52:45.789Z